Realization of Our True Nature • GTG

 The path to self-realization, as outlined in Yoga Sutra 1.3, involves a deep commitment to meditation practice, self-inquiry, devotion, and detachment.
 This journey requires diligence, as the mind’s fluctuations, known as vrittis, are deeply embedded patterns.
 These mental shifts—as thoughts, emotions, and sensory experiences — bind us to a narrow identity, one heavily influenced by external situations and the approval of others.

-See also 11 Ways to Realign Your Chakras • GTG
+See also 10 Ways Yoga Can Boost Your Psychic Abilities • GTG

 When we recognize the drashtuh—the “seer” within us—we tap into our true nature.
 In this state of witness consciousness, we begin to distinguish between the transient nature of our thoughts and emotions and the eternal essence of our being.
 This process is akin to calming a turbulent sea; as the waters settle, we begin to glimpse the clarity beneath the surface.
 In this state of stillness, the true Self emerges, revealing itself as pure consciousness—free from the distortions of the mind.